TDHAR1/tdhar1/README.md

 # Hi there, I'm Tushar 👋

-## I'm an Engineer, Developer specializing in MERN technology stack!!
+## I'm an Engineer/Developer specializing in MERN technology stack!!

-- 🌱 I am MIT certified full stack developer [MIT bootcamp][MIT]
+- 🌱 I am MIT certified full stack developer
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2023 Goals: Learn more about web dev
-- 😻 Check out the full stack project repository I created: [Github Repo][Repo]
+- 😻 Check out the full stack project repository I created: [Projects][Repo]

 ### Connect with me: